reallew/voxelcopter/README.md

 Multithreaded helicopter simulator with CPU-only rendering (raycasting) using terrain from the 1992's game Comache.

 This project was heavily inspired by https://github.com/s-macke/VoxelSpace.
 Read that page if you want to learn something about the ingenious simple rendering algorithm.

+## License

+(copied from s-macke/VoxelSpace)
+The software part of the repository is under the MIT license.
+Please read the license file for more information.
+Please keep in mind, that the Voxel Space technology might be still patented in some countries.
+The color and height maps are reverse engineered from the game Comanche and are therefore excluded from the license.